JJBR13/Justin-Brown-milestone-project-two/README.md

 > i.
 Being the parent, I want to have educational value.

-### Type Naration Text

-> i.
-Being a Asylum seeker, I want to be able to read the story at my own pace.

 ### Responsive On All Devices

 - The Hungry Caterpillar was made responsive on all devices from desktop to mobile devices.